T20X/notes/C++Expressions.md

 A function call results in the initialization of the parameters from the corresponding arguments ([expr.call]/7),

+When returning from a function, copy-initialization of the temporary that is the result of evaluating the function call is sequenced before the destruction of all temporaries at the end of the operand of the return statement, which, in turn, is sequenced before the destruction of local variables of the block enclosing the return statement

 # Refenrece

 references are not objects